The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora: Introduction

 \section{Introduction}

 Retrieval-Augmented Generation (RAG) has emerged as the widely accepted approach for grounding large language models (LLMs) in external knowledge, with most research and development focused on high-resource languages, most notably English.
 However, many real-world applications, especially in corporate contexts, rely on multilingual corpora, where content spans both high- and low-resource languages.
 For example, internal knowledge management systems in governmental or legal domains often store content in both a high-resource language like English and the local language, while customer support systems may receive queries in the local language that require retrieving information from a corpus that mixes technical content in both languages.
 These scenarios introduce cross-lingual complexity, where users interact in a low-resource language while relevant information resides in a corpus containing documents in multiple languages.
 Prior work has shown that system performance in such cross-lingual settings tends to lag behind monolingual setups, due to challenges across both retrieval and generation \cite{wu2024not, sharma2025faux,park_investigating_2025}.
-In this work, we focus on the English-Arabic setting -- a representative and important case of high- and low-resource language interaction.
+In this work, we focus on the bi-lingual English-Arabic setting -- a representative and important case of high- and low-resource language interaction.

 Prior work has primarily focused on the generation component \cite{liu2025xrag, chirkova2024retrieval}, often using multilingual benchmarks derived from Wikipedia, the predominant open-domain source.
 However, evaluating retrieval in this context poses challenges due to several inherent characteristics: language imbalances, overlap with pretraining data, and the fact that much of Wikipedia’s knowledge is embedded in the model’s parametric memory.
 In contrast, our work focuses on the less explored retrieval component within a bilingual, domain-specific setting representative of real-world corporate applications.
+In this context, we study retrieval bias, namely the tendency of multilingual retrievers to favor one language over another, thereby overlooking relevant documents in the less-preferred language.
+In particular, we examine the cross-lingual setting, in which a query in one language may be answered by a document written in another.